auth0/docs/articles/connections/social/twitter.md

 ### User's email address is missing from retrieved user profile

 Twitter connections do not retrieve the user's email address by default.
-But you can add a rule to request the email using the access token returned from Twitter *providing you supply a privacy policy and terms & conditions*.
+But you can add a rule to request the email using the Access Token returned from Twitter *providing you supply a privacy policy and terms & conditions*.

 Auth0 provides a rule template to get email addresses from Twitter.
 To use it, [create a new rule](${manage_url}/#/rules/create) with the **Get Email Address from Twitter** template under the **Enrich Profile** section.